alvinveroy/CodeCompass/docs/source-files/src_types_global.d.md

 ### Defined Global Variables:

 These variables can be accessed via `global.VARIABLE_NAME` or `globalThis.VARIABLE_NAME`.
+At the global declaration level, these are all optional.

--   `CURRENT_LLM_PROVIDER: string`:
+-   `CURRENT_LLM_PROVIDER?: string`:
-    Stores the identifier (e.g., 'ollama', 'deepseek', 'openai') for the LLM provider that is currently active for general LLM tasks.
+    Optionally stores the identifier (e.g., 'ollama', 'deepseek', 'openai') for the LLM provider that is currently active for general LLM tasks.
 This can be dynamically changed at runtime.
+If not set directly on `global`, `ConfigService` will use its configured default.

--   `CURRENT_SUGGESTION_PROVIDER: string`:
+-   `CURRENT_SUGGESTION_PROVIDER?: string`:
-    Stores the identifier for the LLM provider specifically designated for generating code suggestions.
-This allows using a different provider for suggestions than for other LLM tasks if desired.
+    Optionally stores the identifier for the LLM provider specifically designated for generating code suggestions.
+If not set directly on `global`, `ConfigService` will use its configured default.

--   `CURRENT_EMBEDDING_PROVIDER: string`:
+-   `CURRENT_EMBEDDING_PROVIDER?: string`:
-    Stores the identifier for the LLM provider used for generating embeddings (e.g., 'ollama').
+    Optionally stores the identifier for the LLM provider used for generating embeddings (e.g., 'ollama').
+If not set directly on `global`, `ConfigService` will use its configured default.

--   `CURRENT_SUGGESTION_MODEL?: string` (declared as `string | undefined` for the `var`):
+-   `CURRENT_SUGGESTION_MODEL?: string`:
-    Stores the identifier for the specific language model to be used for suggestions (e.g., 'llama3.1:8b', 'deepseek-coder', 'gpt-4').
-This is optional; if not set, a default model from the `CURRENT_SUGGESTION_PROVIDER` might be used.
+    Optionally stores the identifier for the specific language model to be used for suggestions (e.g., 'llama3.1:8b', 'deepseek-coder', 'gpt-4').
+If not set directly on `global`, `ConfigService` will use its configured default.

 ## Usage Context

 These global variables are primarily intended to be read and updated by the `ConfigService`.
-The `ConfigService` provides getter methods that first check if these global variables are set (e.g., `global.CURRENT_LLM_PROVIDER`).
-If they are, the global value is returned; otherwise, a default value from the service's internal configuration (potentially loaded from environment variables or a config file) is used.
+The `ConfigService` provides getter methods that first check if these global variables are set and have a value (e.g., `global.CURRENT_LLM_PROVIDER`).
+If they do, the global value is returned; otherwise, a default value from the service's internal configuration (potentially loaded from environment variables or a config file) is used.

 This mechanism allows for dynamic, application-wide changes to the active LLM providers and models, for example, through an MCP tool like `switch_suggestion_model`.
 When such a tool is invoked, it updates these global variables, and subsequent calls to `ConfigService` for provider/model information will reflect these changes for the duration of the application's runtime or until changed again.